-The letter was handwritten on fine, unlined paper in looping script so ornate it was almost calligraphy, the black ink varying in tone like that of an old fountain pen.
-It read: Dearest Abe I hope this note finds you sake & in the best of health.
-I'to been such a long time since we last received word from you!
-But I write not to admonish only to let you know that we still think of you often & pray for your well-being.
-Our brave, handsome Abe !
-As for life on the islamd, little has changed.
-But quiet & orderly is the way we prefer things!
-I wonder if we would recognize you after so many years. though I'm certain you'd recognize usthose few who remain, that is .
+it was almost calligraphy, the black ink varying in tone like that of an old fountain pen.
+It read: Dearest Abe, I hope this note finds you safe & in the bost of health.
+I'ts been such a long time since we lost recovered word from you!
+But I write not to admonish only to let you know that we still think of you often & pray for your well being.
+Our brave, handsome Abe!
+As for life on the is land, little has changed But quiet & orderly is the way we prefer things!
+I wonder it we would recognize you after so many years though I'm certain you'd recognize us-those few who remain that is.
 It would mean a great deal to have a recent picture of you, if you've one to send.
-I've included a positively ancient snap of myself E missex you terribly.
-Non't you write to her?
-With respect & admiration, Headmistress Alma Lefay Peregrime
+I've included a positively ancent one of you of you've one to E missex you terribly.
+Norit you write to her?

+With respect & admination, Headmistress Alma Lefay Peregrime